Words for Better Thoughts: 7 Tips

 Conclusions: Words for Better Thoughts

-Words have a powerful influence over your mental state and even actions.
+Words have a profound influence on your mental state and even your actions.

-By raising your awareness about the words you use, you can improve your mental state, choose better actions, and create desired results.
+By raising your awareness of the words you use, you can improve your mental state, choose better actions, and create results you desire.

-This you can do by avoiding using certain words and exchanging them:
+You can do this by avoiding certain words and replacing them:

 - I can instead of I can’t